 In 1973, Dr Ranadive and 11 colleagues founded the Indian Women Scientists’ Association (IWSA) to support women in scientific fields.

 She had great respect for her country.
 She always encouraged students and Indian scholars abroad to return to India and put their knowledge to work for their communities.
 Dr Ranadive herself worked in rural communities in Maharashtra, training women as healthcare workers and providing health and nutrition education.
 The IWSA now has 11 chapters in India and provides scholarships and childcare options for women.
-Her dedication towards healthcare research, health education and community health awareness will always remain influential to the coming generations looking to contribute to the health care research sector.
+Her dedication to healthcare research, health education and community health awareness will always remain influential to the coming generations looking to contribute to the healthcare research sector.

-Dr Ranadive was awarded the Padma Bhusan, the third-highest civilian award, for Medicine, in 1982.
+Dr Ranadive was awarded the Padma Bhushan, the third-highest civilian award, for Medicine, in 1982.
 She was also awarded the first Silver Jubilee Research Award 1964 of the Medical Council of India, G. J. Watumull Foundation Prize and several other prestigious awards.
 More than 200 scientific research papers on cancer and leprosy were published by her.